johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-05-05-typescript-jsdoc-and-intellisense.md

 ![](http://2.bp.blogspot.com/-ljw2HiAp0qE/U2D915IIcaI/AAAAAAAAAkk/DVPv-TolEJw/s640/Intellisense-Setter-String.png)

-](<http://2.bp.blogspot.com/-ljw2HiAp0qE/U2D915IIcaI/AAAAAAAAAkk/DVPv-TolEJw/s1600/Intellisense-Setter-String.png>)It's worth noting that I could have taken the choice to customise the `@param value` comments based on the overload I was JSDoc-ing.
+It's worth noting that I could have taken the choice to customise the `@param value` comments based on the overload I was JSDoc-ing.
 Arguably it would have been more useful to have something like this instead:

 ```ts
 /**